Film

 3

 This is a seminar course designed to address advanced topics in filmmaking and ongoing thesis production workshops.
 Workshops will be taught by visiting artist/filmmakers.
 The seminar will provide a focused learning experience designed to enhance thesis productions conceptually, artistically and technically.
 Students will use a colloquium as a forum for discussing important digital filmmaking issues for the future of aspiring filmmakers.
+(This course number was changed in Fall 2025, previous course number was FILM 421 and will be honored for those who have already taken it.)

 Prerequisites